ericli421/ericli421/README.md

 ### Hi there 👋

-This is a repositry where stuff might get posted one day
+This is a place where stuff might get posted one day

 eventually